 Released as carefully limited editions, the prints are produced to high standard and reward time, attention and reflection.

-I work through whatever method feels most appropriate - with no loyalty, evangelism or judgement - to get a result.
+I work through whatever method feels most appropriate - without loyalty, evangelism or judgement - to get a result.
 My approach is hybrid, combining digital and AI-assisted techniques with analogue processes such as ink, watercolour and hands-on intervention.
 I move back and forth between digital and physical until an idea gets resolved.

 My subjects may feature melancholia, contemplation, stillness, obsolescence, displacement, wryness...
 For me, that point where technique, mood, and subject come together is where the beauty lies.